iafarhan/rdkit-drug-embeddings/readme.md

+> This script automates SMILES retrieval from PubChem and generates standardized molecular embeddings using RDKit2D descriptors for individual drugs or drug-dose combinations.

 ### `canonicalize_smiles`

 - Standardizes SMILES strings by parsing them into RDKit molecules and re-encoding them with `Chem.MolToSmiles` to make sure chemically identical molecules (e.g., sertraline variants) yield the same embeddings.